longbow122/learnerForYAML/docs/index.md

 !!! info ""

-    <ins>Please note that some information may be wrong in this wiki, and I have done my best to ensure whatever has been written is correct.
+    *Please note that some information may be wrong in this wiki, and I have done my best to ensure whatever has been written is correct.
 This was written in British English (with the odd oxford comma).
-If you believe there is a spelling, grammatical, or technical error, please contact me immediately through Discord: **longbow122#1576**</ins>
+If you believe there is a spelling, grammatical, or technical error, please contact me immediately through Discord:* ***longbow122#1576***